CesiumGS/3d-tiles-samples/glTF/EXT_structural_metadata/MultipleFeatureIdsAndProperties/README.md

 ### Metadata Structure

-The structure of the metadata is defined with an [`EXT_structural_metadata` schema](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_structural_metadata/README.MD#schema-definitions) that contains a single class.
+The structure of the metadata is defined with an `EXT_structural_metadata` _schema_ that contains a single class.
 The class contains two properties.
 The first one called `example_VEC3_FLOAT32`, and is a 3D vector with 32 bit floating-point components.
 The second one is called `example_STRING`, and represents a single string.

 ### Metadata Entities

 The metadata entities are the actual instances of this class.
-They are defined with a [property table](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_structural_metadata/README.MD#property-tables).
+They are defined with an `EXT_structural_metadata` _property table_.
 The rows of this table correspond to the feature IDs.
 The columns of this table correspond to the properties of the class.
 The data for each column is stored in a standard glTF `bufferView`.

 Based on the type information from the metadata class, the contents of this buffer view is interpreted as four 3D vectors with 32 bit floating point components, and four strings, respectively: